What to Do if My Baby Will Only Sleep on Me?

 Board Certified Pediatrician & Lactation Consultant

-If you’re still struggling with getting your baby to fall asleep anywhere but your arms, or having trouble transferring your baby to a safe sleep space once they fall asleep, take this free 3 minute-sleep quiz and get expert, step-by-step guidance on how to get your baby to sleep without being held, straight from the pediatricians and sleep consultants behind the Smart Sleep Coach by PampersTM app.
+If you’re still struggling with getting your baby to fall asleep anywhere but your arms, or having trouble transferring your baby to a safe sleep space once they fall asleep, take this free 3 minute-sleep quiz and get expert, step-by-step guidance on how to get your baby to sleep without being held, straight from the healthcare providers and sleep consultants behind the Smart Sleep Coach by PampersTM app.

 {{table_of_contents}}

-Reasons why babies prefer to sleep when being held
+Reasons why newborns only sleeps when held

 When Should I Stop Contact Sleeping?

-Once an infant reaches a certain age, usually around 4-months-old, they biologically become able to fall asleep on their own without being held.
-Once they reach this age it’s possible that continuing to be held to sleep and contact naps can create a bad habit, which becomes harder to break as they age.
-Developing healthy sleep habits and figuring out how to get baby to nap without being held from early on will set your little one up for sleep success for the long-haul.
+Once an infant reaches a certain age, usually around 3- or 4-months-old, they biologically become able to fall asleep on their own without being held.
+Once they reach this age, continuing to hold them as they sleep, including contact naps and contact sleeping, can create a habit that affects their overall sleep.
+These habits become harder to break as they age, so experts believe you should wean contact naps right after the 4th trimester.

 This struggle of getting your baby to sleep in their crib can leave parents feeling exhausted and frustrated, but the good news is that there is light at the end of the tunnel if your baby won’t sleep unless held.